 If you have not already cooked your bacon, set the white bean puree in the refrigerator while you do so.

 Preheat the oven to 400 degrees F. Place the naan onto an ungreased sheet tray.
 Spread about 2 tbsp of white bean puree onto each naan.
 Sprinkle each with the bacon bits, scallions, and olives.
-Finally generously sprinkle each with Parmesan cheese.
+Generously sprinkle each with Parmesan cheese.
 Bake for about 10 minutes, or until the cheese is melted.
 Set the broiler to low and broil for one to 2 minutes.
 This will allow the crust and cheese to brown slightly.

 You may also like: